htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     For a DAGMan node job only, the ``ClusterId`` job ClassAd attribute of the *condor_dagman* job which is the parent of this node job.
-    For nested DAGs, this attribute holds only the ``ClusterId`` of the job’s immediate parent.
+    For nested DAGs, this attribute holds only the ``ClusterId`` of the job's immediate parent.
     :index:`DAGParentNodeNames<single: DAGParentNodeNames; ClassAd job attribute>`
     :index:`job ClassAd attribute<single: job ClassAd attribute; DAGParentNodeNames>` ``DAGParentNodeNames``:
-    For a DAGMan node job only, a comma separated list of each *JobName* which is a parent node of this job’s node.
+    For a DAGMan node job only, a comma separated list of each *JobName* which is a parent node of this job's node.
 This attribute is passed through to the job via the *condor_submit* command line, if it does not exceed the line length defined with ``_POSIX_ARG_MAX``.
 For example, if a node job has two parents with *JobName*\ s B and C,